-The Trust ensures the continuation of the civic, historic and ceremonial traditions of the former Borough of Bournemouth and new events which are not inconsistent with those traditions.
-The Trust is responsible for choosing a Mayor and Deputy Mayor from the appointed Trustees annually.
+The Charter Trustees ensure the continuation of the historic civic ceremonial traditions of the former Bournemouth Borough Council and are responsible for choosing a Charter Mayor and Deputy Charter Mayor from the appointed Trustees annually.

-The Charter Trustees Regulations 2009 provides that any historic property of the Borough of Bournemouth and which relates to the charter trustee area shall transfer to the charter trustees on 1 April 2019.
-An inventory of all such historic property has been produced which the Charter Trustees shall be responsible for maintaining and securing.
-The items listed on the Asset Register are maintained on a regular basis and a full asset verification takes place annually.
+The Charter Trustees Regulations 2009 provided that any historic and ceremonial property of the former Bournemouth Borough Council and which related to the Charter Trustee area was to transfer to the Charter Trustees on 1 April 2019.
+The Charter Trustees are responsible for maintaining and securing the historic and ceremonial property, which is listed on the Asset Register.
+To support this, the Civic team ensures that the items listed on the Asset Register are maintained on a regular basis and a full asset verification takes place annually.